 The vast majority (no pun intended) of storage systems that use erasure coding, including most RAID 6 implementations, today use a class of error correction codes developed in 1960 by mathematicians Irving S. Reed and Gustave Solomon.
 A system using Reed-Solomon encoding can calculate two, three or even more ECC strips to protect a set of data strips.

 Since parity is the simplest form of erasure code the generalized notation for describing erasure coded data stripes is nD+xP for n data strips and x ECC or parity strips.
 A RAID6 or similar, system using 7 data strips and 2 ECC strips would, therefore, be 7D+2P.
 Reed-Solomon codes aren’t limited to one or two ECC strips theoretically supporting an arbitrary number of ECC strips.
-Some scale-out storage systems use Reed-Solomon codes with three or more protection strips.
+Some storage systems use Reed-Solomon codes with three or more protection strips.

 Wide stripes create problems

 The problem with Reed-Solomon codes, beyond the complex Galois field math they use, is that reconstructing an unreadable data strip requires the data from all the surviving data strips, and at least one of the ECC strips to rebuild the data.
 In a 7D+2P system like our example above one 4KB read request from a user-application would be amplified to a dozen I/Os and rebuilding from a failed drive will keep the remaining 8 drives in the set busy for a long while.

 As a result, storage architects have to trade-off the greater efficiency and read performance, of wide data protection stripes against the I/O amplification wide stripes, can create.
 Should a conventional storage array receive a request to perform a 4KB write in the middle of a 16D+4P erasure code stripe (the widest I know of in common use), the system would have to read all 16 strips of data, recalculate the four protection strips and then write all 20 strips back.